naisatoh/Psyduck-Asset-Pack/README.md

 ## Miscellaneous

-* The Psyduck Cry animation is set to Butthurt 6.
+* The Psyduck Cry and Mad animations are set to Butthurt level 6.
 If you want to see it at all times, you can change the manifest.

+## Update Log

+* April 11, 2024: Psyduck Asset Pack initial release
+* April 14, 2024: Two new animations added (Psy_Hack and Psy_Mad)